mph-/lcapy/doc/schematics.rst

   W  U1.gnd 0; down

+.. _schematic-components:

 Components
 ==========

 Only linear, time-invariant, components can be analyzed by Lcapy.
+For a list of these, see :ref:`component-specification`.
 However, many others can be drawn.

 Batteries